Celosia Therapeutics

 Series A in 2024

-Celosia Therapeutics is a gene therapy company focused on developing treatments for a variety of neurodegenerative diseases, including motor neuron disease, epilepsy, and Alzheimer's disease.
-By leveraging advancements in gene therapies and a deeper understanding of the molecular pathways involved in these conditions, Celosia aims to provide innovative therapeutic options where few exist.
-The company is dedicated to modifying the neuronal microenvironment to enhance patient outcomes and combat the challenges posed by these debilitating diseases.
+Celosia Therapeutics is a gene therapy company focused on developing innovative treatments for a variety of neurodegenerative diseases, including motor neuron disease, epilepsy, and Alzheimer's disease.
+By leveraging recent advances in gene therapies and a deeper understanding of the molecular pathways involved in these conditions, Celosia aims to modify the neuronal microenvironment to provide effective therapeutic solutions.
+The company addresses the significant unmet needs in this space, where traditional treatment options are often limited, thereby offering hope to patients affected by these debilitating disorders.

 Kinoxis Therapeutics